Art-Sells/Arells/Build-Notes.md

 ## Test
 - quoteExactInputSingle works for v4, see if it’ll work with pool b.
 Reintegrate manualPoolId
+- revert back to "sanity checks" commit in case needed
 - Test (increase initialized Ticks in wordPosition to find fee free route)
 - revert back to "testKeyPermutations commit for v3/v4 ref"